SujalMeghwal/PowerOpsToolKit/README.md

 If you're learning offensive PowerShell or want up-to-date scripts that work on modern Windows networks, PowerOpsToolKit might be a solid place to start or contribute to.

 ## 📂 Toolkit Structure

 ### 📁 scripts/
-Contains individual PowerShell scripts for various offensive and recon use cases.
+Contains individual PowerShell scripts for various offensive and reconnaissance use cases.

 ### 📁 docs/
 Usage examples, OPSEC notes, and command breakdowns.